enzymefinance/sdk/.changeset/sharp-lemons-roll.md

 "@enzymefinance/sdk": patch
 ---

-added tests to constants and fees directories
+Added tests to constants and fees directories